Our law firm is handling baby food autism lawsuits in all 50 states.

 August 30, 2022

-There have been about 60 similar product liability lawsuits have been filed against baby food manufacturers in federal and state courts since then.
+About 60 similar product liability lawsuits have been filed against baby food manufacturers in federal and state courts since then.

 Our lawyers went back and looked at the status of many of the earliest cases.
 The plaintiffs have voluntarily dismissed a large percentage of them.

 There is a case in state court heading to trial this summer.
 It is hard to imagine a scenario where the manufacturers allow that case to go to trial.
-It is reasonable to expect they will offer a reasonable settlement amount to give them a chance to figure out how they are will approach these autism baby food lawsuits.
+It is reasonable to expect they will offer a reasonable settlement amount to give them a chance to figure out how they will approach these autism baby food lawsuits.

 Our attorneys have not seen any trial dates scheduled in federal court for those cases still pending.
 But based on normal time frames for federal court cases that could be happening soon.
 We could see our first autism baby food case go to trial before the end of 2023.